OWASP/www-policy/operational/events.md

 - Global AppSec, generally run by and for the OWASP Foundation
 - OWASPx, a new type of event where organizers license OWASP’s branding and name in return for a fee.

+### OWASPx Events

+OWASP Members, non-profit associations, and charities may apply for an OWASPx event partnership.
+For-profit companies, unincorporated associations, or individuals may not apply for an OWASPx event to protect OWASP’s non-profit status and brand.

+OWASPx events need to sign a partnership and licensing agreement and pay a licensing fee to use OWASP’s trademarks and branding.
+Such an agreement covers a single event or a series of events in a single year.
+In return, OWASP will promote the OWASPx event as per a standard local or AppSec Days event, and grant access to the OWASP Speaker’s Bureau.
+Access to sponsorship or attendance lists from OWASP events is explicitly not granted.

+The partner association or charity should submit a plan and budget to help assess if the event can be approved.
+No funds from OWASP will be used to promote or run the event, as all marketing, expenses, profits, liabilities, and risks belong to the partner organization.

 ### Normal meetings are out of scope

 There is considerable overlap between larger meetings or activities and a local event.
 A normal chapter, project, or committee meeting does not require an event submission and does not require prior approval.
 Generally speaking, if a meeting or local event is free to attend, does not require sponsorship, and has expenses of less than $250, pre-approval or an OCMS event application is not required.